Daquota Connector — Post Installation Guide

 1. Daquota Connector is a connected app that allows any Daquota application to be integrated with Salesforce as Canvas Apps using the Salesforce API.

-2. LocalFlow Maps is an application built with Daquata, that is embedded in this package as a proof of concept of the Daquota plaform.
+2. LocalFlow is an application built with Daquota, that is embedded in this package as a proof of concept of the Daquota platform.
 It will by default install a free version.
 Please contact us for the full version at support@localflow.fr.

 Please follow these steps to complete the configuration: